 Our work was picked up in the lay press, and after a small article in the Wall Street Journal, we have now seen over 300 patients of all ages and many types of curves.
 We have also developed further means of treating the condition – each requiring holding a yoga pose considerably less than two minutes.
 We have followed as many of these patients as possible, and found the method works in almost every case, provided no structural abnormalities are present.
 Over 90% of patients have no such abnormalities.

-The results of this experiment were so encouraging that I am continuing to study the possibilities of yoga for both simple and complex spinal scoliosis.
+The results of the work were so encouraging that I am continuing to study the possibilities of yoga for both simple and complex spinal scoliosis.

 The entire article can be seen at: